Moddable-OpenSource/moddable/documentation/devices/esp32.md

 2. Download and install the Silicon Labs [CP210x USB to UART VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 The driver zip file contains x64 and x86 versions of the installer.
 Most modern PCs run 64-bit Windows and should use the x64 version of the VCP driver.
 If you run a 32-bit version of Windows, use the x86 version of the driver.
 (You can determine if your computer is running a 64-bit version of Windows by checking "About your PC" in System Settings.)

-3. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-1.2.exe).
-This will install the ESP32 Xtensa gcc toolchain, Ninja Build, and a Windows-based kconfig tool.
+3. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-2.3.exe).
+This will install the ESP32 Xtensa gcc toolchain, Ninja Build, OpenOCD, and a KConfig Frontend.
 This tool will also set your `PATH` to include the newly downloaded tools, as necessary.

     It is safe to accept all of the default options in the installer, or to change install locations as necessary.

-    If you do not already have CMake or Python 2.7, the installer will also prompt you to download and install those tools (you should do so if needed).
+    If you do not already have CMake or Python, the installer will also prompt you to download and install those tools (you should do so if needed).

+	The installer will offer to clone the ESP-IDF git repository for you.
+If you choose this option, select the "release/v4.2 (release branch)" option and clone into a a directory called `esp32\esp-idf` within your home folder.

-4. Create an `esp32` directory in your home folder, either from File Explorer or a terminal.
+4. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, create an `esp32` directory in your home folder, either from File Explorer or a terminal.
 For instance, in Git Bash:

     ```text
     cd ~
     mkdir esp32
     ```

-5. Clone the v3.3.2 branch of the `ESP-IDF` Github repository into your `~/esp32` directory.
+5. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, clone the release/v4.2 branch of the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option:

     ```text
     cd ~/esp32
-    git clone -b v3.3.2 --recursive https://github.com/espressif/esp-idf.git
+    git clone -b release/v4.2 --recursive https://github.com/espressif/esp-idf.git
     ```

-	> Note: If you already have a cloned copy of the ESP-IDF, you can update it in place by fetching updated sources and selecting the v3.3.2 tag:
+	> Note: If you already have a cloned copy of the ESP-IDF, you can update it in place by fetching updated sources and selecting the v4.2 branch:

     ```text
     cd ~/esp32/esp-idf
     git fetch
-    git checkout v3.3.2
+    git checkout --recurse-submodules release/v4.2
-    git submodule update
+    git pull
     ```

 6. Connect the ESP32 device to your Windows host with a USB cable.